gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 import { serveGatsby } from "gatsby-plugin-fastify/plugins/gatsby";
 ```

-For an example on how to use this you can copy the server implementation file from [`src/serve.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/serve.ts).
+For an example on how to use thi reference the server implementation file from [`src/serve.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/serve.ts).

-### Gatsby Feature Fastify Plugins
+### Gatsby Feature Fastify Plugins (expert)

 Finally, each of the Gatsby features (functions, static files, redirects, client-only routes, and 404 handling) is implemented in it's own plugin.
 Those may be imported as well for use in a custom server implementation.